cllckn/decision-support-systems/module3/README.md

 ## Part 6: Providing database support for the modules

 To perform database operations using application programs, **database drivers** are essential.
-These drivers facilitate communication between the programming language and the database.
+Drivers facilitate communication between the programming language and the database.

 ### **Database Drivers Provide the Following Core Functions:**
 - **Establishing a connection** to the database.
 - **Executing queries** (such as SELECT, INSERT, UPDATE, DELETE).